-The VRC method and ESP Restore! is ideally suited for restoring older collections, especially large ones.
-The VRC method supports batch processing of up to 20 LPs at a time on a workspace about equal to the average size coffee table.
+The VRC Method and RECORD RESTORE! is ideally suited for restoring older collections, especially large ones.
+The VRC Method supports batch processing of up to 10 LPs at a time on a workspace about equal to the average size coffee table.
 It does this without the need for electricity and makes no noise or mess (there is no water involved).
-Once the technique is mastered, a batch of twenty LPs will take around an hour to treat, excluding drying time.
+Once the technique is mastered, a batch of ten LPs will take around half an hour to treat, excluding drying time.

 Reviewed and Proven